DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Footsteps
 	- Floor
 	- Wall running
-	- Etc
+	- etc.
 - Slide
-- Shotgun blast sfx
+- Shotgun blast SFX

 # Absolutely Changing the Apartments
 - THIS DOES NOT APPLY TO ALEX'S FLOOR since its pretty much in-line with what we want anyway